• Skip to primary navigation

 1. Make the dough: Combine warm water and milk with yeast and sugar in a mixing jug.
 Whisk together and then allow to stand for 5-10 minutes until foamy.
 Take care not to heat the water and milk too much, you want the liquid to be just warm enough so that when you stick your finger in, it feels pleasantly warm, not hot.
 If the liquid is too hot, it will kill the yeast.
 Combine the dry ingredients (start with only 3 cups of flour) in the bowl of a stand mixer fitted with a dough hook attachment.
 With the mixer running, pour in the yeast mixture.
 Allow to combine then add the butter/oil.
 Add the raisins and knead for a minute.
 If needed, add the remaining flour a few tablespoons at a time until the dough is smooth and soft and pulls away from the sides of the bowl.
 Cover with a damp dish towel or plastic wrap and allow to rise for an hour until doubled in size.

-2. To make by hand: Follow the ingredients as above, just mix with your hand in a large bowl until a shaggy dough forms then turn out onto a floured surface and knead until soft and smooth.
-Place back into the bowl, cover and allow to rise for an hour.
+2. To make by hand: Follow the ingredients as above, just mix with your hand in a large bowl until a shaggy, soft dough forms then turn out onto a floured surface and knead until soft and smooth.
+Place back into a greased bowl, cover and allow to rise for an hour.

 3. Roll the dough:Transfer the proofed dough to a lightly floured surface then press into a rectangle as wide as your loaf pan.
 Press any loose raisins into the center then roll the dough onto itself into a log.
 Pinch the seam together.
 Line a loaf pan with baking/parchment paper then transfer the dough to the prepared pan.
 Cover again then allow to rise for 30 minutes while you preheat the oven.

 4. Bake the raisin bread: Brush the bread with beaten egg and bake for 30-45 minutes or until it sounds hollow when tapped on the bottom.
 If the top of the bread browns too quickly, loosely cover with foil.
-Remove the bread from the oven and allow to cool completely before slicing and serving.
+Remove the bread from the oven and brush with melted butter then and allow to cool completely before slicing and serving.

 Easy cinnamon raisin dough